26 Oct 2017

 For many months Committee for Ballarat has been bringing people to the table to discuss the opportunities around the significant investment (approx. $8billion) and the provision of 10,000 jobs for the region in the renewable energy sector.
 A working group was formed between Committee, Federation University Australia, BREAZE, Regional Development Victoria, Central Highlands Partnerships, City of Ballarat, DELWP, Regional Development Australia Grampians, and the Central Highlands Group of Councils to position Ballarat and the Grampians region as the centre of the new energy future.

 This positioning is about maximising the investment into our region and laying claim to our leaders and our communities being united around a common vision; and hence we are the first region in Australia to take this proactive stance.
 Ballarat and the Grampians region is the centre for new energy developments in Victoria and Australia and the group wants to partner and facilitate development of projects within our region.

 Victoria's Renewable Energy Advocate, Simon Corbell, launched the document Ballarat and Grampians Region:

-This is a joint initiative of CfB, City of Ballarat, Councils of the Central Highlands, RDV, Grampians RDA, Federation University Australia, DELWP, Sustainability Victoria and BREAZE.
+This is a joint initiative of CfB, City of Ballarat, councils of the Central Highlands region, RDV, Grampians RDA, Federation University Australia, DELWP, Sustainability Victoria and BREAZE.

 At the launch, a newly released video promoting the potential of renewable energy projects in the region was played to the audience and can be viewed by clicking on the image below.